 The GWR Portfolio is designed to be easy-to-create using tools you already have: it’s just three files uploaded to one online Canvas page.
-The portfolio must include two writing projects you completed in upper-division college courses along with the Writing Development Reflection. *Note: The GWR Portfolio has a $35 fee beginning Fall 2021.
+The portfolio must include two writing projects completed in upper-division college courses that granted Cal Poly credit along with a Writing Development Reflection.

-Beginning winter 2022, students interested in completing the GWR through the portfolio pathway should enroll in UNIV 401: GWR Portfolio.
+Students interested in completing the GWR through the portfolio pathway should enroll in UNIV 401: GWR Portfolio.
 This CR/NC course is offered online only, carries a $35 course fee, and has the following prerequisites: junior standing and completion of GE Area A with grades of C- or better.

-- One assignment that is at least 750 words from any upper-division (300-, 400-, or 500-level) course that granted Cal Poly credit
+- One previously written assignment that is at least 750 words from any upper-division (300-, 400-, or 500-level) course that granted Cal Poly credit

-- A second assignment that is at least 750 words from any upper-division (300-, 400-, or 500-level) course that granted Cal Poly credit
+- A second previously written assignment that is at least 750 words from any upper-division (300-, 400-, or 500-level) course that granted Cal Poly credit

-Note: If you do not have two already-written assignments from upper-division courses that meet the required specifications and criteria, you may select one or more writing prompts from the Optional Writing Prompts to complete and submit in place of one or both of those assignments.
+Note: If you do not have two previously-written assignments from upper-division courses that meet the required specifications and criteria, you may select one or more writing prompts from the Optional Writing Prompts to complete and submit in place of one or both of those assignments.

 The criteria below are not required, but some students may appreciate this additional guidance when creating their portfolios.